Please ensure Javascript is enabled for purposes of website accessibility

 I’m in my second year studying English Language and Linguistics at Uni of Brighton.
 I am also a part- time beauty therapist (recently I have been working hard to complete courses to be able to fund being a disabled student woo hoo).
 My conditions do cause brain fog and fatigue so do forgive me if some things simply do not make sense to you!

-At 14 I was diagnosed with Panic disorder and Depressive disorder which was a bit crappy; I didn’t really go out of the house much for two years – unless I had no choice.
+At 14 I was diagnosed with Panic disorder and agorophobia woth OCD which led to Depression and was a bit crappy; I didn’t really go out of the house much for two years – unless I had no choice.
 Many people struggled to understand, but through the support of my family, medication & multiple medical professionals, after a long haul battle I’d like to say I’m 90% over the panic stage of my life (touch wood).

 (Edit these diagnoses are now incorrect)